 The security levels of sites like this are completely blown out of the water when put up against the security of Bitcoin wallets, and there have been a few practical examples.
 When hacks like this do occur, only one thing tends to happen.
 Anyone that left Bitcoin on their profiles had it drained.

-Don’t let yourself become one of these cases.
-Keep your Bitcoin in a wallet at all times.
+You can keep your Bitcoin in a wallet at all times.
 Also, you should avoid leaving your wallet unattended for long periods.
-Sometimes trades change, and it may affect your pre-set algorithm.
+Sometimes trades change, and it may affect your trading strategy.
 You need to be skeptical of everyone in the world of Cryptocurrency.
 Obviously, don’t be such a skeptic that you never do anything, but don’t dive in headfirst.

 Now, don’t let the currency aspect fool you.
 Gold and silver were in that spot back in the day.
-Treat it like a commodity when you trade, and you shouldn’t go wrong.
+Treat it like a commodity when you trade.

-2017 is a year that gets tossed around a lot in the Bitcoin community.
+2017 is a year that gets tossed around a lot in the Bitcoin trading circle.
 That’s because it’s the year that Bitcoin really blew up.
 Bitcoin has actually been around for much longer than most people realize.
 Prior to 2017, though, it was only worth a few dollars a unit.

-In 2017, major investors started taking notice and putting their money in it.
-This caught the attention of other investors, which caught the attention of the media, which caught the intention of other investors.
+In 2017, major investors started taking notice and putting their money into it.
+This caught the attention of other investors, which caught the attention of the media, which caught the attention of other investors.
 You see where this is going.